targomo/targomo-java/README.md

 - included multigraph service requests and constants/enums

 ### 0.0.30
-- polygon request's HTTP method can now be set via constructor arg
+- geometry request's HTTP method can now be set via constructor arg
 - statistics request now sets the service url as a url param
 - added geometry for server side geometry intersection, also in request builder
 - statistic results got some convenience methods to aggregate over returned values